Algebraically hyperbolic groups: Introduction

-\p{AH vs weakly AH vs {\boldmath $\BS$}-free} Our first-stated theorem says that for groups of cohomological dimension $2$, all three definitions coincide.
+Our next theorem states that all three definitions coincide for groups of cohomological dimension $2$.
 The class of groups of cohomological dimension $2$ sits between the classes of groups of geometric dimension $2$ and geometric dimension at most $3$ (the Eilenberg--Ganea Conjecture deals with the ``properness'' of the first of these inclusions).
 Torsion-free one-relator groups, as well as many of the above-mentioned classes of groups with positive answers to Questions \ref{Question:1} and \ref{Question:2}, have cohomological dimension $2$.

 \begin{thmletter}[Theorem \ref{thm:coHom2Main}] Let $G$ be a group of cohomological dimension $2$.
 Then the following are equivalent. \begin{enumerate} \item $G$ is AH. \item $G$ is weakly AH. \item $G$ is $\BS$-free. \end{enumerate} \end{thmletter}